How to plan your wall or fencing project

 Work out your elevations and ground slope

-This is an optional step, as it isn’t really required for an initial quotation, but you may wish to include it anyway.
+This is an optional step, as it isn’t required for an initial quotation.
+However, you may wish to include it anyway.
 Usually, the more detail you provide, the better.
-However, to ensure you’re not wasting your time, double check if the installer would prefer to handle the measure themselves upon the initial meeting.
+Before you begin, check if the installer would prefer to measure during the initial meeting.

 If you’d like to include these measurements: